Careers in Cinema

 Our alumni include Pulitzer-Prize winner Art Spiegelman; two major film critics, Jim Hoberman and Amy Taubin, both at The Village Voice; the most influential film programmers in New York City and San Francisco, Mark McElhatten at the Lincoln Center and Steve Anker at the San Francisco Cinematheque; and at least half a dozen independent filmmakers who have made their mark in the avant garde, in major festivals and in major television series such as PBS’s POV.

-Our faculty is a small but notable group of filmmakers and scholars with diverse backgrounds in:
+Our faculty is notable group of filmmakers and scholars with diverse backgrounds in:

 Their awards include Independent Film Channel’s Independent Spirit Award and the New York Film Expo’s Gold Award for best experimental film, as well as prizes from festivals such as the San Francisco International Film Festival, the London International Film Festival and the Black Maria Festival, to name a few.

 Our cinema facilities feature ample spaces and computer programs for students to create or edit their media projects, as well as up-to-the minute equipment cinema majors can borrow.
 These include:

 - audio and video editing labs

 Courses in our program range from a focus on the technical aspects of filmmaking, such as Video and Filmmaking or Advanced Image Manipulation, to the study of film as art with classes including From Bombay to Bollywood, Contemporary Chinese Theater and Facets of the Documentary.

 Every year our program invites an innovative, inspirational group of visiting artists to speak on campus.
 These filmmakers often have varied backgrounds in experimental film, photography or documentaries.
 Previous speakers have included artists whose works have been screened at the New York Film Festival, the Museum of Modern Art and the Whitney Museum, and a winner of the Sundance 2005 Best Documentary prize.